morays-community/morays-doc/docs/source/nemo.api_4.rst

     END TYPE FLD_CPL

 Longitude and latitude sizes of the field do not need to be specified.
 It is automatically done during the initialization of the OASIS environment.
-Exchange frequencies do not need to be specified either since they are written in OASIS namelist by Eophis.
+Exchange frequencies do not need to be specified either since they are managed by Eophis.

-For instance, here are the properties for ``u`` and ``u_f`` in the communication module (``ntypinf`` as ID) used by the DINO.GZ21 test case:
+For instance, here are the properties for two variables ``u`` and ``u_f`` whose IDs are ``jps_ssu`` and ``jpr_uf``.
+They are defined in the communication module whose ID is ``ntypinf``.

 .. code-block:: fortran